 For: Employers and managers Information seekers

-Witnessing, investigating or being directly exposed to traumatic events or material is considered a workplace psychosocial hazard.
+Witnessing, investigating or being directly exposed to traumatic events or material is a workplace psychosocial hazard.
+Exposure to traumatic events or material can severely impact mental and physical health and wellbeing and impacts can be long lasting.

 What are traumatic events and material?